The bassoon: a guide to the orchestra's largest wind instrument | Classical Music

 What are the different types of bassoon?

-There are a variety of larger and smaller bassoons, but the most commonly used additional member of the bassoon family is the contrabassoon, the grandfather of the orchestral wind section, which sounds an octave lower than the bassoon.
+There are a number of larger and smaller bassoons, but the most commonly used variation of bassoon is the contrabassoon, the grandfather of the orchestral wind section, which sounds an octave lower than the bassoon.

 Photo: Bassoonist Robert Thompson